ludwig-ai/ludwig-docs/src/docs/user_guide.md

 Data Postprocessing
 ===================

 The JSON file obtained from preprocessing is used also for postprocessing: Ludwig models return output predictions and, depending on their datatype they are mapped back into the original space.
 Numerical and timeseries are returned as they are, while category, set, sequence, and text features output integers, those integers are mapped back into the original tokens / names using the `idx2str` in the JSON file.
 When you run `experiment` or `predict` you will find both a CSV file for each output containing the mapped predictions, a probability CSV file containing the probability of that prediction, a probabilities CSV file containing the probabilities for all alternatives (for instance, the probabilities of all the categories in case of a categorical feature).
 You will also find the unmapped NPY files.
 If you don't need them you can use the `--skip_save_unprocessed_output` argument.

 Model Definition
 ================

 The model definition is the core of Ludwig.
 It is a dictionary that contains all the information needed to build and train a Ludwig model.
 It mixes ease of use, by means of reasonable defaults, with flexibility, by means of detailed control over the parameters of your model.
 It is provided to both `experiment` and `train` commands either as a string (`--model_definition`) or as a file (`--model_definition_file`).
 The string or the content of the file will be parsed by PyYAML into a dictionary in memory, so any style of YAML accepted by the parser is considered to be valid, so both multiline and oneline formats are accepted.
-For instance a list of dictionaries can be written both as
+For instance a list of dictionaries can be written both as:

 ```yaml
 mylist: [{name: item1, score: 2}, {name: item2, score: 1}, {name: item3, score: 4}]
 ```